top of page

 BIO

-Ulises Matamoros Ascención (1984) is an Artist, teacher, and independent curator of exhibitions.
-Degree in Design and Plastic Arts from Escuela Libre de Diseño y Artes, Puebla, Mexico (2004-2009), Certificate in Critical Theory from 17 Instituto de Estudios Críticos Cdmx, Mexico (2013-2014).
-Seminar “Cine de realidad” given by Víctor Gaviria.
-High Studios.
-ESCINE, CDMX (2018).
+Born in Santa Inés Ahuatempan, Puebla, Mexico, in 1984, Ulises Matamoros Ascención is an artist, teacher, and independent curator of exhibitions.
+He holds a degree in Design and Plastic Arts from the Escuela Libre de Diseño y Artes, Puebla, Mexico (2004-2009), and a Certificate in Critical Theory from the 17 Instituto de Estudios Críticos, Mexico City (2013-2014).
+He also completed the seminar “Cine de realidad” taught by Víctor Gaviria at the High Cinematographic Studies program of ESCINE, Mexico City (2018), funded by the BBVA Foundation.

-Ulises Matamoros Ascención was selected within the Program for the Promotion of Cultural Projects and Co-investments: with the working group "Limit of what belongs"; National Fund for Culture and Arts; Mexico.
-He was awarded the Artistic Production Support Fund 2020-2021, the prize awarded by the MUAC Museum, National Autonomous University of México and SOMA; obtained an honorable mention in the William Bullock Award for Critical Museology 2020, awarded by the USC Fisher Museum of Art +INBA+ MUAC Patronage + Clio.
-He was a beneficiary of the BBVA Program, Carrillo Gil Art Museum, and BBVA Foundation (2018-2020); he was a winner of the Jumex Contemporary Art Foundation’s 2020, sponsorship program for artistic research; and of the Jumex Foundation’s 2022 publications sponsorship program.
-Ulises Matamoros was a fellow of the program “Young Creators” awarded by the National Fund for Culture and Arts (FONCA) 2018-2019, and the Program of Stimulus to Artistic Creation and Development of the State of Puebla (PECDA), in two occasions for the 2019 and 2021 edition.
+He is a recipient of the Program for the Promotion of Cultural Projects and Co-investments 2023-2024 from FONCA, Mexico.
+He has also received support from the Fundación Jumex Arte Contemporáneo’s Sponsorship Program for Publications in 2022 and the Sponsorship Program for Artistic Research in 2020.
+Ulises was awarded the Artistic Production Support Fund by UNAM-MUAC-SOMA in 2020-2021 and received an honorable mention in the William Bullock Award for Critical Museology in 2020, granted by the USC Fisher Museum of Art, the MUAC Patronage, and Palabra de Clío.
+He was a beneficiary of the BBVA-Carrillo Gil Art Museum Program (2018-2020); a fellow of the “Young Creators” program of the National Fund for Culture and the Arts (FONCA) in 2018-2019; and a recipient of the Program of Stimulus to Artistic Creation and Development of the State of Puebla (PECDA) in both its 2019 and 2021 editions.

 bottom of page